A Comparison of Automated Testing Tools

 Katalon Studio is an automated testing platform that offers a comprehensive set of features to implement full automated testing solutions for mobile and Web applications.
 Built on top of the open-source Selenium and Appium frameworks, Katalon Studio allows teams to get started with test automation quickly by reducing the effort and expertise required for learning and integrating these frameworks for automated testing needs.

-Selenium is the most popular automation framework that consists of many tools and plugins for Web application testing.
+Selenium is perhaps the most popular automation framework that consists of many tools and plugins for Web application testing.
 Selenium is known for its powerful capability to support performance testing of Web applications.
-Selenium is the most popular choice in the open-source test automation space, partly due to its large and active development and user community.
+Selenium is a popular choice in the open-source test automation space, partly due to its large and active development and user community.

 COMPARISON OF TOOLS